Enabling the African Innovator

 Talking to real users

-After the peak of the pandemic, we decided to look take this idea to the market.
+After the peak of the pandemic, we decided to take this idea to the market.
 The first step was to talk to potential users and get their feedback.
-This was a tricky product to kickoff because it has 2 user segments – the creator(who starts a campaign), the supporter(who donates to a campaign).
+This was a tricky product to kickoff because the product has 2 user segments:

 Findings: